David Keesling: Tulsa’s Employment and Labor Law Attorney

 Additionally, employers may not ask about past or current health conditions on an application or in an interview or require a medical examination prior to making a job offer.
 A business may ask about an individual’s abilities to perform certain key functions or tasks essential to the job, but must bear in mind that the applicant must be able to do tasks with reasonable accommodations, if necessary.

 Because discrimination extends even to a business’ pre-hiring processes and documents, such as job advertising strategies and application forms, discrimination can often occur unintentionally.
 Even in the absence of true discrimination, charges may be brought by employees or candidates who were disappointed in the outcome of an employment decision if precautions are not taken to mitigate such concerns.
-The employment and labor law attorneys at the Keesling Law Firm can provide expert help at this stage, helping you draft documents and formulate strategies that reduce your chances of accidental discrimination or perceived discrimination.
+An employment and labor law attorney such as David Keesling can provide expert help at this stage, helping you draft documents and formulate strategies that reduce your chances of accidental discrimination or perceived discrimination.

 Who Is Considered Disabled?